-Is domestic violence a crime?
+Is domestic abuse a crime?

 Within the District there are specially trained Domestic Violence Officers who can help and support victims of domestic abuse.
 They can also advise on legal issues, court procedures, assistance with civil applications and what to do in an emergency.
 The new domestic violence disclosure scheme allows the police to disclose information about a partner's previous history of domestic violence or violent acts.